rbhughes/clay-ai-hyperscale/README.md

 - Best attempt: 37% IoU with balanced weights
 - Worst attempt: 0.5% recall with Focal Loss (predicted almost nothing)

-The NAIP chips that I used to digitize datacenters.geojson are not included in this repo (163M).
-Reach out if you would like them.

 ***see the "Gory Details" section for full details***